 Day Zero was classified by Patricia de Lille, the Cape Town Mayor at the time, as the day that dam storage reached 13.5%.
 If it happened, the majority of taps across the city would be turned off and residents would be forced to queue at water collection sites to receive a daily allocation of just 25 liters per person.
 The predicted date of Day Zero changed several times during the crisis and remained a threat into 2018.

 Natural Causes of the Crisis

-The effects of El Niño were also compounded by increased temperatures and reduced rainfall experienced across South Africa as a result of climate change.
+The effects of El Niño were compounded by increased temperatures and reduced rainfall across South Africa as a result of climate change.
 In Cape Town, climate change has altered precipitation patterns in the city’s catchment areas, with rainfall coming later, more sporadically or sometimes failing to occur at all.
-Worse still, less-than-average rainfall years are now occurring more and more frequently, giving the city’s water supplies less of a chance to recover from periods of drought.
+Worse still, less-than-average rainfall years are now occurring more frequently, giving the city’s water supplies less of a chance to recover from periods of drought.

 Cape Town’s rapidly expanding population is also part of the problem.
 Between 1995 and 2018, the city's population increased by 55%, while water storage increased by only 15%.
 The city’s unique political situation has also been problematic.
 The Western Cape province—of which Cape Town is the capital—is governed by the Democratic Alliance (DA), South Africa’s opposition party.
 Conflict between the DA and the ruling national party, the ANC, hindered attempts by the municipal and provincial governments to pre-empt the water crisis.

 In 2015, the national government rejected a provincial request for R35 million, which would have been used to increase water supplies by drilling new boreholes and recycling water.
 Later appeals by the Cape Town Mayor for disaster relief funding were also rejected.
 According to local news sources, mismanagement, debt and corruption within the national Department of Water and Sanitation were also to blame.